Mitch Hendrickson, PhD

 National Geographic Committee for Research and Exploration, Investigating the role of strategic resources in the rise and fall of the Kingdom of Bagan 9th -14th c.
 AD, Myanmar, Partner Investigator with Kalayar Myat Myat Htwe, Pira Venunan, Bob Hudson, T. Oliver Pryce, Stéphanie Leroy.
 2019

 National Science Foundation, Senior Research Grant (1550850) for Industries of Angkor Project: The Role of Resource Control in the Rise of Social Complexity, Principal Investigator with Stéphanie Leroy, Lisa Tauxe, Cristina Castillo, Quan Hua and Phon Kaseka.
-2016-present
+2016-2020

 L’Agence Nationale de la Recherche (ANR), Iron and the Angkorian Empire: an integrated, multidisciplinary approach to evaluate the role of ferrous metallurgy in the expansion of the Angkorian Khmer Empire, Cambodia (9th to 15th c.
 CE), Co-Principal Investigator with Stéphanie Leroy.
-2014-present
+2014-2018

 Robert H. N. Ho Family Foundation/ACLS Collaborative Research Grants in Buddhist Studies, The Two Buddhist Towers: A multi-scalar evaluation of the practice, change, and function of Buddhism at the regional Angkorian center of Preah Khan of Kompong Svay, Cambodia (10th to 17th c.
 CE)’, Co-Principle Investigator with Christian Fischer and Dominique Soutif, Julia Estève and Cristina Castillo.
-2014-2016.
+2014-2016

 Australian Research Council Discovery Project Grant, Industries of Angkor Project: Material Production and the Decline of the Khmer Empire (11th to 15th centuries CE), Principal Investigator with Christophe Pottier, Hans Leisen, Duncan Cooke, and Quan Hua.
 2009-2011